News 10 April, 2024

 Transfer pricing in the Netherlands

-For companies conducting transactions between group companies, it is vital to stay abreast of transfer pricing requirements in order to avoid penalties and ensure compliance.
+Companies with intercompany transactions must stay updated on transfer pricing in the Netherlands to avoid penalties and ensure tax compliance.
 Therefore, below is an overview of the key requirements regarding transfer pricing in the Dutch context.
 Need immediate advice from our tax advisors on this topic?
 Please do not hesitate to contact us.

 What is transfer pricing?

 Transfer pricing refers to the pricing of inter-firm transactions between related parties.
-Due to the relationship between entity members of a group (groepsmaatschappijen), it may arise that there are special conditions established when making certain arrangements for goods or services, however, transfer pricing effectively eliminates the application of any special conditions with regards to inter-firm transactions between related parties and ensures that entities are transacting as independent parties in an open market would.
-This is referred to as the arm’s length principle which treats group members as separate entities and allows profits (and thus, taxation) to be fairly attributed to the relevant jurisdictions.
+Group relationships may lead to special conditions in intercompany arrangements for goods or services that differ from market standards.
+Transfer pricing removes special conditions in intercompany transactions, ensuring related parties act as independent entities in an open market.
+This is referred to as the arm’s length principle which treats group members as separate entities.
+And allows profits (and thus, taxation) to be fairly attributed to the relevant jurisdictions.

-The arm’s length principle, although implicitly part of Dutch tax law for a long time, was codified in the Netherlands in the year 2002 by Article 8b of the Corporate Income Tax Act 1969 (“CITA”).
-It was through a 2001 regulation that the relation between the OECD Transfer Pricing Guidelines and Dutch transfer pricing was clarified.
+The arm’s length principle was formally codified in Dutch tax law in 2002 under Article 8b of the CITA 1969.
+A 2001 regulation clarified the link between OECD Transfer Pricing Guidelines and Dutch transfer pricing rules under national tax law.
 This regulation was updated via the Government Gazette 26874, published on the 22nd of April 2018, (“GG-26784”).
-GG-26874 named the Organisation for Economic Co-operation and Development Transfer Pricing Guidelines for Multinational Enterprises and Tax Administrations, published in Paris 2017 (“OECD Guidelines”) an appropriate interpretation and clarification of the principle set out in Article 8b of the CITA.
-GG-26874 was replaced by GG-16685, published 1 July 2022, which is largely reflective of the principles published in the 2022 version of the OECD Guidelines.
+GG-26874 named the Organisation for Economic Co-operation and Development Transfer Pricing Guidelines for Multinational Enterprises and Tax Administrations.
+Published in Paris 2017 (“OECD Guidelines”) an appropriate interpretation and clarification of the principle set out in Article 8b of the CITA.
+GG-16685, replacing GG-26874 on 1 July 2022, aligns closely with principles from the 2022 OECD Transfer Pricing Guidelines.

-Section 29b-h of the CITA specifies that the documentation requirements for taxpayers who meet certain standards are a Local File, a Master File, and relevant Country by Country Reporting.
+Sections 29b-h CITA require qualifying taxpayers to prepare a Local File, Master File, and Country-by-Country Reporting documentation.
 We have condensed these requirements into a clear table.
 Download the document here!

 What is a transfer pricing policy and what is its purpose?